 Apple’s standard font is currently San Francisco.
 Apple specifically designed this font for its products, including the iPhone, iPad, and MacBook.
 The creators of San Francisco created a modern sans-serif font with legibility and clarity in mind.

 The font’s sleek and minimalist design complements Apple’s overall aesthetic.
 Designers commonly use San Francisco in digital and print projects and its use on Apple’s products.
-So if you want to give your designs an Apple-like feel, consider using San Francisco as your go-to font choice.
+So, consider using San Francisco as your go-to font choice to give your designs an Apple-like feel.

 Conclusion

-Apple uses a variety of fonts across its products and marketing materials.
+Apple uses a variety List of fonts across its products and marketing materials.
 The most commonly used fonts include San Francisco, Helvetica Neue, and Myriad.
 We choose each font for its readability, versatility, and ability to convey the brand’s aesthetic.
-While there is no definitive answer to the question of what font Apple use, it is clear that typography plays a vital role in shaping the company’s visual identity.
+We’ve discussed what font does Apple use.